Carrier Integration

 From the project root directory1source ./bin/activate-env

-This makes the Karrio CLI (kcli
+This makes the Karrio CLI (kcli) and development tools available.

 Step 2: Bootstrap the Extension